michaelborck-books/ai-as-a-teaching-partner/booklet/chapter-08-first-steps.md

 **"The AI platform was down during the assignment period"**

-**Students affected:** Build in flexibility—allow extensions or alternative submission methods if technical issues occur.
+**Students affected:** Build in flexibility,allow extensions or alternative submission methods if technical issues occur.

 **Prevention:** Provide multiple AI tool options (ChatGPT, Claude, etc.) so students have backups.